JankariTech/blog/src/assets/ocisWrapper/ocisWrapper.md

 ![Whiteboard](/src/assets/ocisWrapper/whiteboard.jpg)

-This wrapper starts the oCIS server, monitors its state and provides its own API that accepts lists of settings.
+This wrapper starts the oCIS server, monitors its state, and provides its own API that accepts lists of settings.
 Whenever a test wants to change a system-wide setting of oCIS it sends the wrapper the desired environment variables.
 The wrapper then exposes those to oCIS, restarts oCIS and reports back the success of the reconfiguration.
 The test can then go on and contact oCIS through its APIs and check if the new behavior is as expected.

 ![Diagram](/src/assets/ocisWrapper/diagram.png)